kristinemlarson/gnssrefl/README_VEG.md

 * REFL_CODE = where outputs of the code will be stored

-You might need to install CRX2RNX in the EXE area.
-See gnssrefl readme file.
+Eventually you might need to install CRX2RNX in the EXE area.
+See the gnssrefl readme file for more details.

 UNAVCO has a large stockpile of teqc logs that are used to extra vegetation stats.
 For PBO H2O we had a system for QC that we do not reproduce here.
 We also provided context for preciptation and thus provided NLDAS and NDVI data.
 We do not do that here.
+A big

 To download teqc logs for station p048 (which is used in Larson and Small, 2014) in 2008: